conditionizr/conditionizr/readme.md

 ````

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code using Grunt.
+Lint and test your code using Gulp.

 ## Release history

 - 4.4.0
-  - Rewrite Jasmine unit tests
+  - Rewrite Jasmine unit tests, Karma spec runner, better testing
+  - Convert to Gulp.js
   - Finish missing load/polyfill() and on() Jasmine unit tests
   - Modular rewrite, reduce bloat
   - Performance enhancements, less loops, clutter, reduction in size